utnet-org/contract-new-project-template/lockup/README.md

 - `cliff_timestamp` - When the first part of lockup tokens becomes vested.
   The remaining tokens will vest continuously until they are fully vested.
   Assume we have a 4-year contract with a 1-year cliff.
-  In the first year, nothing is vested, then 25% is vested, then we have liunc vesting till the end of the contract.
+  In the first year, nothing is vested, then 25% is vested, then we have linear vesting till the end of the contract.
   25% is the number calculated by the formula:

   ```sh